 Physical sunscreen pros:

 Physical sunscreens offer protection against both UVA and UVB rays and are formulated to offer broad-spectrum protection.

 They also protect you from the sun as soon as you apply them on and they sit on top of your skin as a shield with no waiting needed before heading out.

 They tend to last longer than chemical sunscreen when exposed to direct UV light.

 While it is still advisable that you reapply your sunscreen every couple of hours if you are spending the day outside, you can probably even get away from doing that unless you are directly exposed to the sun.

-Physical sunscreens are easily tolerated by sensitive skin types as due to their ingredients, they are less likely to cause a stinging sensation or irritation on the skin.
+Physical sunscreens are easily tolerated by sensitive skin types due to their ingredients.
+They are less likely to cause a stinging sensation or irritation on the skin.

 It is extremely recommendable to opt for a physical sunscreen if you happen to be prone to rosacea or redness that is easily activated by heat as they deflect the heat given off by the sun along with UV rays.

 Physical sunscreens are less likely to clog your pores, which is also something you should consider if you have blemish-prone skin.

 But, they can be very moisturizing which makes them excellent for dry skin types, but less so for oily skins.